 Be Comfortable in your skin

 It does not imply being egotistical, conceited, or proud.
-It indicates that you believe in yourself and have self-confidence, both of which are essential components of self-love.
+It indicates that you believe in yourself and have good habits, both of which are essential components of self-love.

-Without confidence, it will be challenging to accept your value and grow into the person God intended for you to be.
-When your confidence is at its highest, you won’t have any trouble justifying yourself or pushing yourself to try new things.
+Without confidence, it will be challenging to accept your value and grow into the well rounded person God intended for you to be.
+When your confidence is at its highest, you won’t have any trouble justifying yourself or pushing yourself to try new things and be open to new hobbies and new perspectives.

-Make it a habit to engage in daily self-care and to love oneself completely.
+Make it a habit for your future life to engage in daily self-care and to love oneself completely.
 Get accustomed to your physical limitations, mistakes, personality, and so forth.
-Get comfortable to your own skin.
+Get comfortable in your foundation and own skin.

 Establish a routine for personal growth in your 20s